I’m OK You’re OK

-This blog came out of teaching the other week.
+This blog came out of teaching one of our improv classes the other week.
 It was one of the first workshops since the Christmas break, so nobody there had done any impro for a month or so, and also most people didn’t know each other.
 It was surprisingly awesome, everyone seemed to be really up for it, and it produced some of the most fun impro I’ve seen in ages.

 At first everyone seemed to be really at one with each other, but as the night went it seemed some people were being slightly intimidated by what everyone else was doing.
 The fact that others were having fun and being carefree seemed to make them give that up and become nervous instead, even though they weren’t like that at the start.